-On Tuesday, Montreal's losing streak in San Jose reached 11 games, making it more than 17 years since the Canadiens have beaten the Sharks at home.
-The Habs aren't the only franchise with one dreaded road stop, however.
+On Tuesday, Montreal’s losing streak in San Jose reached 11 games, making it more than 17 years since the Canadiens have beaten the Sharks at home.
+The Habs aren’t the only franchise with a dreaded road stop, however.

 Alas, the Montreal Canadiens weren’t as lucky as their Calgarian counterparts.
-On Tuesday night in San Jose, the Habs skated into the SAP Center looking to slay a Sharks team that has seemed nearly unbeatable for the visiting Canadiens.
+On Tuesday night in San Jose, the Habs skated into the SAP Center looking to slay a Sharks team that has been nearly unbeatable for the visiting Canadiens.
 But when all was said and done, the Sharks took a 5-2 victory and handed Montreal its 11th straight defeat to ensure the losing streak in San Jose will stretch to an 18th year.

-No, that's not a typo.
+No, that’s not a typo.
 The last time Montreal won in San Jose was Nov.
 23, 1999, which is long enough ago that not a singe player from the winning Canadiens side is even in the league anymore.
 That Montreal club was powered to victory by Sergei Zholtok, Martin Rucinsky and Craig Rivet, who scored the winner in overtime.
-The Canadiens were, at the time, backstopped by Jose Theodore, who was then a backup netminder and still two years away from winning the Hart and Vezina.
+The Canadiens were, at the time, backstopped by Jose Theodore, who was still a backup and two years away from winning the Hart and Vezina.
 Need further example of how long ago the win was?
 Consider this: Montreal’s 2017 first-round pick Ryan Poehling hadn’t even celebrated his first birthday the last time the Canadiens won in San Jose.

 So, suffice to say, it’s been a while since Montreal has really been able to enjoy their stay in the Bay Area.
 The Canadiens aren’t the last remaining team with some prolonged struggles in a visiting arena, however.
 Here are five other extended road losing streaks: